From beginner's guides to in-depth manuals. But which one to choose and why so?

 The Permaculture Garden - Graham Bell

-Especially recommended for: those interested in practical application of permaculture.
+Especially recommended for: those interested in the practical application of permaculture in a garden.

 Creating a Forest Garden - Martin Crawford

-Especially recommended for: those interested in forest gardening, both in theory and practice.
+Especially recommended for: those interested in perennial plants and forest gardening, both in theory and practice.

 Gaia's Garden: A Guide to Home-scale Permaculture - Toby Hemenway